 With regard to the costs of doing business, ITIC said that Ireland is a "high cost, slowly increasing" economy, due to a high number of new policies which have damaged the industry, such as the carbon tax, which is due to be increased.

-In order to help the industry maintain its competitiveness, it also urged for a review of the ‘unsustainable insurance increases’ which have put a ‘significant burden’ on tourism.
+In order to help the industry maintain its competitiveness, it also urged for a review of the "unsustainable insurance increases" that have put a "significant burden" on tourism.

-ITIC suggested that the government increase its funding for the industry to; increase overseas marketing, specific industry funding to mitigate Brexit’s impact, and to increase the development of new products of scale and international appeal to compel visitors to continue coming to Ireland.
+ITIC suggested that the government increase its funding for the industry to increase overseas marketing, with specific industry funding to mitigate Brexit's impact, and increase the development of new products of scale and international appeal to compel visitors to continue coming to Ireland.

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.